· tutorials · 13 min read

 pip install xhtml2pdf requests

-It’s important to note that xhtml2pdf doesn’t have a built-in feature to parse URLs.
-However, we can use the requests library in Python to retrieve content from a URL.
+Note that xhtml2pdf does not have an in-built feature to parse the URL, but we can use requests in Python to get the content from a URL.

 from xhtml2pdf import pisa